cyberchriz/git/DataScience/general/docs/array.md

 ## `class Matrix`
 This is a derived class of `class Array<T>`.
 It inherits all its methods, but deals with the specific case of 2d arrays.
-The constructor is slightly different: because the dimensions are already known to be 2d, they don't need to be passed in as an array of integers, but simply the size of the x and y dimensions instead.
+The constructor is slightly different: because the dimensions are already known to be 2d, they don't need to be passed in as a `std::initializer_list`, but simply by passing the size of the x and y dimensions instead.
 The `.get()` method equally only needs two integers for the x and y indices it refers to.
 The `.set()` method needs two integers for the x and y indices, followed by the assigned value as a third argument.